-4. Assignment of a Case to the Office of Human Resources and/or the Affirmative Action Officer

-5. Assignment of a Case to a Campus Hearing Board Panel
+- 4. Assignment of a Case to the Office of Human Resources and/or the Chief Officer of Diversity & Equity - 5.
+Assignment of a Case to a Campus Hearing Board Panel

 If the complaint cannot be resolved by one of the preceding methods, the Executive Committee will assign the case to a hearing panel.